trevans24/modeling-tunr/readme.md

 ##Bonus

 An artist can have many songs and a manager can have many artists: configure your app to make sure it is configured with these relationships using [Active Record Associations](http://guides.rubyonrails.org/association_basics.html).
-(We're learning this next week.)

 * _Hint: In addition to the code you have to add to the models, you'll have to add foreign keys to both the `artists` and `songs` tables._

 ### Self Evaluation